tcareer34/CNe370-maxscale-docker/README.md

 Your MySQL connection id is 5

 ```
-You can edit the [`https://github.com/tcareer34/CNe370-maxscale-docker/tree/master/maxscale/maxscale.cnf.d](./maxscale.cnf.d/example.cnf)
+You can edit the [`https://github.com/tcareer34/CNe370-maxscale-docker/tree/master/maxscale/maxscale.cnf.d]
-file and recreate the MaxScale container to change the configuration.
+example.cnf file and recreate the MaxScale container to change the configuration.

 To stop the containers, execute the following command.
 Optionally, use the -v
 flag to also remove the volumes.